dmx-systems/dmx-documentation/docs/devel.rst

     Examples are the `dmx-webclient <https://git.dmx.systems/dmx-platform/dmx-platform/-/tree/master/modules/dmx-webclient>`_ and `dmx-mobile <https://git.dmx.systems/dmx-plugins/dmx-mobile>`_ plugins.

     Use case **Headless CMS**: You're relying basically on DMX back-end capabilities (see P1) and build a custom front-end.
 You can freely choose the 3rd party front-end libraries/frameworks then.
 You're not bound to Vue or anything.
 For convenience you'll probably use the `dmx-api <https://git.dmx.systems/nodejs-modules/dmx-api>`_ library to communicate with the DMX back-end.
-And *if* you're using Vue you can possibly re-use the Vue components the DMX Webclient is built from, e.g. the detail renderer/form generator (`dmx-object-renderer <https://git.dmx.systems/nodejs-modules/dmx-object-renderer>`_) or the topicmap rendering (`dmx-topicmap-panel <https://git.dmx.systems/nodejs-modules/dmx-topicmap-panel>`_).
+And *if* you're using Vue you can possibly re-use some of the Vue components the DMX Webclient is built from, e.g. the detail renderer/form generator (`dmx-object-renderer <https://git.dmx.systems/nodejs-modules/dmx-object-renderer>`_) or the topicmap rendering (`dmx-topicmap-panel <https://git.dmx.systems/nodejs-modules/dmx-topicmap-panel>`_).
 See `npm <https://www.npmjs.com/~jri>`_ for available components.

     Such a plugin can have a back-end part as well (see P1).